Troubleshooting: "Offline" agent

 tracert [agent IP]

-Adjust firewall policies, routes, and / or NAT port forwarding to correct the problem.
+Adjust firewall policies, routes, NAT port forwarding, or all three to correct the problem.

 If connectivity tests from the agent to the manager succeed, then next you must test connectivity in the other direction.
-(Firewalls and routers often require policy / route pairs to allow connectivity.
-If only 1 of the 2 required policies / routes exist, then packets will be allowed in one direction, but not the other.)
+(Firewalls and routers often require policy-route pairs to allow connectivity.
+If only 1 of the 2 required policies or routes exist, then packets will be allowed in one direction, but not the other.)

 On the Deep Security Manager, ping the Deep Security Agent and telnet to the heartbeat port number to verify that heartbeat and configuration traffic can reach the agent: